The Restaurant Realist: ICE Alum Jason Soloway

 Are there any awards or honors of which you are particularly proud?

-We've been blessed with positive reviews from the New York Times, Wall Street Journal, The New Yorker, The Infatuation, the Michelin Guide and a number of industry publications.
+We've been blessed with positive reviews from The New York Times, Wall Street Journal, The New Yorker, The Infatuation, the Michelin Guide and a number of industry publications.
 All of that feels good and helps justify the all-consuming hours.
 But the reality is that while reviews matter a lot to a restaurant, everything starts again the next day.
 We have to get it right every time with every guest.
 One unhappy guest wipes away all of the positive reviews.
 I want really happy guests.
 That's what I care about.

 Briefly describe a day in your current working life.

 My daily routine is what I love most about the restaurant business: there is no “daily routine.”
-It's an ever-changing mix of the necessary combined with the exciting—and always with a diverse cast of characters.
+It's an ever-changing mix of the necessary combined with the exciting — and always with a diverse cast of characters.
 I'm fueled by the fact that I learn something new every day.
-I start each day with a plan of what I want to accomplish but have learned to feel deeply satisfied (to the point of amazement) if I accomplish 50% of that plan.
+I start each day with a plan of what I want to accomplish but have learned to feel deeply satisfied (to the point of amazement) if I accomplish 50 percent of that plan.
 Running a business, especially in NYC, means that inevitably "stuff" happens and then you have to respond in a timely manner.
 How long that takes dictates how many of the original goals I accomplish in a given day.

 What might people be surprised to learn about your job?